rails/webpacker/README.md

 Webpacker ships with two binstubs: `./bin/webpack` and `./bin/webpack-dev-server`.
-They're thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executable, just to ensure that the right configuration file is loaded depending on your environment.
+They're thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executable to ensure that the right configuration file is loaded depending on your environment.

-### Webpack Dev Server
+### Webpack dev server

 In development, you'll need to run `./bin/webpack-dev-server` in a separate terminal from `./bin/rails server` to have your `app/javascript/packs/*.js` files compiled